ohmycloud/website/rst/manual.rst

   assert y == 3

 **Note**: ``var`` parameters are never necessary for efficient parameter passing.
 Since non-var parameters cannot be modified the compiler is always free to pass arguments by reference if it considers it can speed up execution.

-Var return type
+Var返回类型
 ---------------

 A proc, converter or iterator may return a ``var`` type which means that the